janverschelde/PHCpack/src/doc/source/options.rst

 phc -B : numerical irreducible decomposition in blackbox mode
 =============================================================

-The ``-B`` option does currently the same as option ``0`` of ``phc -c``, that is: track all path defined by a cascade homotopy to compute candidate generic points on all components of the solution set.
-In the near future, new releases will compute a complete numerical irreducible decomposition.
+The ``-B`` option bundles the functionality of

+1. ``phc -c`` to run a cascade homotopy to compute candidate generic points on all components of the solution set; and

+2. ``phc -f`` to filter the junk points (which are not generic points) and to factor pure dimensional solution sets into irreducible factors.

+Since version 2.4.48, running ``phc -B`` provides a complete numerical irreducible decomposition.

 phc -c : irreducible decomposition for solution components